dotnet/docs/docs/async/async-fsharp.rst

 * ``return`` simply returns a result from an async expression.
 * ``return!`` executes another async workflow and returns its return value as a result.

-Normal ``let``, ``use``, and ``do`` keywords can be used alongside the async versions just as they would in a normal function.
+Additionally, normal ``let``, ``use``, and ``do`` keywords can be used alongside the async versions just as they would in a normal function.

 How to start Async Code in F#
 -----------------------------

 As mentioned earlier, async code is a specification of work to be done in another context which needs to be explicitly started.
-These are two primary ways to accomplish this:
+Here are two primary ways to accomplish this:

 1. ``Async.RunSynchronously`` will start an async workflow on another thread and await its result.